 What is included in this function?
 Obviously, as the name implies, it is a planning function.
 But what kind of planning?
 First, this level of administration must decide the proposed level of facilities support required by the institution.
 This is accomplished in a variety of ways.
-There must be an active communication process between the facilities administrator and the deans, department heads, academic/research administrators, and the faculty.
-This is of primary importance in order to determine their level of expectations for facilities needs in assisting their mission.
+There must be an active communication process between the facilities administrator and the deans.